Pianonic/Stylus-CSS-Parser/README.md

 - **Improved error handling**: Better detection and reporting of syntax errors.
 - **Optimization**: Enhanced performance and flexibility for various Stylus syntaxes.

-## 🏗️ Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.